Unemployment and COVID-19

-- You quit to protect yourself or any member of your immediate family from domestic violence, or you quit because you reasonably believed that staying at your job would have been unsafe, and
+- You quit to protect yourself or any member of your immediate family from domestic violence, or you quit because you reasonably believed that staying at your job would have been unsafe or damaging to your mental health, and

 you did everything you could, within reason, to keep your job.

 - You quit because your employer announced in writing that workers would be laid off, and your employer requested volunteers, at which time you offered to be included in a layoff, and your employer accepted your offer.

 - You quit a job that was not your "regular" employment.

 - Example: You worked as a welder for several years but took a job as a dishwasher for minimum wage for a few weeks.
 You would not lose out on unemployment checks because you quit the dishwashing job.
 Warning: The longer your stay in a "non-regular" job, the more "regular" that job becomes.